hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/hbar-allowance-approval.md

 #### Positive Tests
 - Test that an EOA can call the `hbarApprove` function and grant an allowance to another account when an EOA signs the transaction.
 The negative case is the first negative case below.
 - Test that a contract can call the `hbarApprove` function and grant an allowance to another account for value (hbars) that the contract owns.
 The negative case is the second negative case below.
-- Test that an EOA can call the `hbarAllowance` function and retrieve the allowance granted to another account or contract.
+- Test that an EOA can call the `hbarAllowance` function and retrieve the allowance granted to the EOA, another account or contract.
-- Test that a contract can call the `hbarAllowance` function and retrieve the allowance granted to another account or contract.
+- Test that a contract can call the `hbarAllowance` function and retrieve the allowance granted to the calling contract, another account or contract.

 #### Negative Tests
 - Test that an EOA calling the `hbarApprove` function without the EOA signature will fail.